City of Glass (Stan Kenton album)

-City of Glass, an album originally issued as a 10" LP by Stan Kenton, consists entirely of the music of Bob Graettinger.
+City of Glass, an album originally issued as a 10-inch LP by Stan Kenton, consists entirely of the music of Bob Graettinger.
 The original album has been reconstituted in different LP re-issues, and the entire set of Kenton/Graettinger Capitol Records sessions is on the digital CD City of Glass.

 Background

 (From left:) Pete Rugolo, Stan Kenton, and Bob Graettinger.